1963 Birmingham church bombing survivor shares her story at WKCTC

 "It's different from a textbook when you can have a primary source, a living piece of history sharing their story — and it just means so much as a history professor to make sure that that story gets out," Watson said.

-Collins-Rudolph stressed that it's always important to remember our country's history, even if it isn't always pleasant.
+Collins-Rudolph stressed it's always important to remember our country's history, even if it isn't always pleasant.

 Click the link to the left of this story to watch WKCTC's entire livestream of the event in full.